LEARNING WITH THE INTEGRATION TEAM

 South Street Kids is a safe place.
 I feel comfortable to be there.
 And I can prove it’s safe coz I was able to come out to you and felt safe I could do so.
 But even before then it was a place to learn new skills like singing and podcasting and to meet new friends.
 I’ve met new friends.
 It’s a good, safe place to be and I’m glad I’m a part of it

 SOUTH STREET KIDS

 Free creative media, music, radio and art project

 South Street Kids is an award-winning project, developed in 2015, providing free weekly sessions for young people, gaining skills, confidence and developing a strong voice in their community – reflecting the diverse communities that surround Westgate Ward, and Ipswich.
-Thanks to generous funding by the National Lottery’s Community Grant South Street Kids is now a partnership project delivered by Out Loud Music alongside ICM.

 We organise trips, media training, workshops in film music, theatre, art and media - all designed to engage young people and ensure they feel a part of their town.
 South Street Kids is a project aimed at kids aged 7 – 12 years old, who live in and around Norwich Road.